Polkadot-Blockchain-Academy/pba-content/syllabus/7-Polkadot/Availability_Cores/Deep_Dive_Availability_Cores_Slides.md

 - Metaphor: Freight trains
 - Relay chain: Train loading bay
 - Relay block: Train leaving station every 6 seconds
-- Potential Parablock: Car space in scheduled train
+- Parachain block: One train car worth of cargo
 - Availability core: Car index within all trains

 If you have a lease on core 4, then you have the right to fill train car 4 on each train with whatever you want to ship.